 Do you know this?
-You look at a sourdough bread recipe, and there are lots of percentages on it, but when you add them all up, it’s way above 100%?
+You look at a sourdough bread recipe, and there are many percentages on it, but when you add them all up, it’s way above 100%?
 That’s very confusing.
 So, what’s up?
-In this article baker’s math and baker’s percentages will be explained.
+In this article, baker’s math and baker’s percentages will be explained.
 Knowing this will help you become a better baker.

-Baker’s math and baker’s percentages are a pretty universally accepted convention of describing baked recipes.
-It’s unique in the way that it always scales the percentage from the total flour.
+Baker’s math and baker’s percentages are pretty universally accepted conventions for describing baked recipes.
+They’re unique because they always scale the percentage from the total flour.
 This means any and all flour in the recipe is always 100%.

-Knowing baker’s math makes you able to scale recipes, and generalize them so you can easily remember them.
-It will also help you learn how to make your own recipes.
+Knowing baker’s math allows you to scale recipes and generalize them to easily remember them.
+It will also help you learn how to make your recipes.

 If you want to watch the information in this article as a video, you can watch it here: